DonnyRZ/Inventory_Management/README.md

 # Step-by-Step Guide for Using the LTSM Project in Google Colab

-This document provides a detailed guide on how to use the provided LTSM project code in Google Colab for the Hiring Team.
+This document provides a detailed guide on how to use the provided LTSM project code in Google Colab.
 ---

 ## Table of Contents